inyourtime/fastify-multiple-swagger/README.md

     Determines the output format:
     - `true`: Returns the document as a YAML `string`.
     - `false` or omitted: Returns the document as a JavaScript object (`OpenAPI.Document`).

+## Contributing

+Contributions are welcome!
+We appreciate your interest in improving this project.

 ## License